-Three-dimensional computer models, rapid prototyping, and computer-aided design methods can be used to support the design of products for which human performance will be a major factor in user acceptance and satisfaction.
-Additionally, the use of rapid prototyping of user interface designs can be considered.
+Utilize three-dimensional computer models, rapid prototyping, and computer-aided design to support the design of products for which human performance will be a major factor in user acceptance and satisfaction.
 Computer models can provide relevant information, such as a suitable range of body sizes and postures for evaluating proposed designs and design changes.
+When used for predictive purposes, such models can produce outputs that are accurate and empirically repeatable.
 However, computer models should not be used for compliance testing of human performance and human factors design.
-When used for predictive purposes, such models should produce outputs that are accurate and empirically repeatable.